fsprojects/fantomas-for-vs/Readme.md

 ## See an issue?

 If you see an issue with the Visual Studio integration or with configuration, please [file it here](https://github.com/deviousasti/fsharp-formatting-for-vs/issues).

+## License

+This project is licensed under the MIT license, a copy of which can be found [here](src/License.txt).